dmbarbour/wikilon/docs/ABC.md

 ## Bytecode Extension

-ABC is extensible in context of its link layer.
-In particular, we will recognize operators like `xyz` as a desugaring to `{%x}{%y}{%z}`.
-This effectively enables developers to define their own extensions to ABC.
+ABC is extensible in via the link layer.
+In context of AO, we will recognize operators like `xyz` as desugaring to `{%x}{%y}{%z}`.
+This effectively enables users to define their own extensions to ABC.

+ABC achieves performance via its extension model.
+An interpreter is expected to specify one or more AO dictionaries for which it specializes data representations and accelerates functions.
+At the very least, this should include the common data embeddings - natural numbers and texts.
+But the idea can extend to evaluating linear algebra on a GPGPU or Kahn Process Networks on a cloud.

+There is no centralized standardization of extensions.
+Just a collaborative evolution between runtime developers and users.

 ## Data Embedding

-Natural numbers will be embedded using the form `#42` or `#108`.
-Here `#` introduces a new zero value, while `1234567890` each have a 'multiply by ten, add digit' effect.
-These aren't primitives, but rather are eleven operations defined via extension.
+All data in ABC is Church encoded, but compact embedding is viable via the link layer extensions.
+For example, natural numbers might be embedded using `#42` or `#108`.
+Here `#` introduces a value representing the number zero, while `1234567890` each have a 'multiply by ten, add digit' effect.

-Text data will be embedded as a valid UTF-8 byte sequence:
+Text embedding requires special attention:

         "start with character `"`
          may have multiple lines